About the Journal

 The journal's Copyright Transfer Agreement is available here for your information.

-The journal is open access and is hosted by the University of Alberta Libraries.
-University of Alberta Libraries is a member of CrossRef, and each paper published in the International Journal of Industrialized Construction will be assigned a unique DOI (Digital Object Identifier).
+The journal is open access and is hosted by the University of Alberta Library.
+University of Alberta Library is a member of CrossRef, and each paper published in the International Journal of Industrialized Construction will be assigned a unique DOI (Digital Object Identifier).
 Papers will be widely discoverable in Google Scholar, and will be submitted for indexing in both open access directories and traditional indexing services.
 There are no fees associated with submission, publishing or accessing the journal.
 There are no charges to authors for publication.

 Rolling Publishing Schedule